Code-Institute-Submissions/SilviaSaverino-Grape-Escape-WWOOFing-Experience/README.md

 First-time usergoals of this website are:

-1. I want to be able to navigate the site without issues
+1. To be able to navigate the site without issues

-2. I want to have a better understanding of what WWOOFing is
+2. To have a better understanding of what WWOOFing is

-3. I want to check credibility and previous user feedbacks on Grape Escape social media pages
+3. To check credibility and previous user feedbacks on Grape Escape social media pages

 Returning Visitor Goals are:
-1. I want to easily find useful information about WWOOFing and what this host can offer
+1. To easily find useful information about WWOOFing and what this host can offer

-3. I want to find a helpful guidelines on what to expect from this experience
+2. To find a helpful guidelines on what to expect from this experience

-5. I want to be able to directly enquiry and receive content from the hosts and his small team
+3. To be able to directly enquiry and receive content from the hosts and his small team

 Frequent Visitor Goals are:
-1. I want to find up to date information on what is new
+1. To find up to date information on what is new

-2. I want to be able to easily contact the host with questions I might have
+2. To be able to easily contact the host with questions I might have